nickaggarwal/inferless-summarization/README.md

 }
 ```

+Refer to [this link](https://docs.inferless.com/integrations/github-custom-code) for more information on model import.

 ---
 ## Curl Command
-Following is an example of the curl command you can use to make inference.
+Following is an example of the curl command you can use to make inferences.
 You can find the exact curl command in the Model's API page in Inferless.

 ```bash
 curl --location '<your_inference_url>' \